Tarache toddi (Ferris & Lafontaine, 2009)

 Photograph copyright: Merrill A. Peterson

-Tarache toddi is a small (FW length 10 - 12 mm) moth with forewings that are white on the basal half and gray-brown on the outer half marked with a white patch on the distal costa and an oval iridescent blue-gray reniform spot that flies in arid environments of south-eastern Washington, Oregon and Idaho during the summer.
+Tarache toddi is a small (FW length 10 - 12 mm) moth that flies in arid environments of eastern Oregon and southern Idaho during the summer.
+It has forewings that are white on the basal half and gray-brown on the outer half, and are marked with a white patch on the distal costa and an oval iridescent blue-gray reniform spot.
 The forewing ground color is slightly cream colored, nearly pure white.
 The wing distal to the median line is mottled dark gray-brown except for a pure white preapical patch at the costa in the subterminal area.
-The basal and antemedial lines are light gray, double.
+The basal and antemedial lines are light gray and double.
 The anterior median and postmedial lines are similar gray at the costa; a patch of black and metallic blue-gray scales are present on the fused median and postmedial lines in the fold.
 The subterminal line is cream, most evident posterior to the cell.
 It is preceded by two black spots near the apex.
 The terminal line is a series of black spots.
 The fringe is dark gray with several cream patches, largest at mid-wing.
 The orbicular spot is round or oval, black and incomplete, evident only as the medial and lateral portions.
 The reniform spot is round, black, and filled with metallic blue-gray scales.
 The claviform spot is absent.
 The hindwing is whitish gray with a sheen, slightly darker gray near the outer margin, white a white fringe.
 The top of the head is black.
 The thorax is white.
 The male antenna is filiform.

 This species is widely distributed in arid desert regions of western North America.
 In the Pacific Northwest, one or both occur in dry grasslands and sagebrush steppe at low elevations east of the Cascades.

-Tarache toddiis found in eastern Oregon, southern Idaho, and extreme southwestern Washington in our area.
+Tarache toddiis found in eastern Oregon and southern Idaho in our area.

 Tarache toddi is predominantly a species of the Intermountain Region and the Southwest.
 It has been collected in the central and southern portions of Nevada and Utah, southern California, most of Arizona, southern New Mexico, and west Texas.
 Isolated records from the Great Plains are shown for Montana and Wyoming in the species description (Ferris & Lafontaine 2009).